 rehabilitate

 themselves.

-themselves.

 I confess that I do

 not see it as a

 mission.
-It is very
+It is very individualised.

-individualised.
 It

-Table 1 is a career.
+is a career.
 But

-there is no
+· · · · · · · · · · · · · · · · · · · there is no

 prospect of it.

 There was a

 contest 15 years

 ago, never again.

+1017

 Even though the

 legislation points

 to a correctional

 service, the

 Portuguese

 context is still

 very penitentiary.

 Perhaps the

 mission would be

 achieved if there

 were the

-resources (of social, human,
+resources (of

-and economic
+social, human, and economic

 structure).

 I think that my There is no training.
 For this reason, there We are not given

-• Was it important to is a need to create a the tools, and the
+, Was it important to is a need to create a the tools, and the

-organisation know how many body of employees demands are
+organisation know how many demands are

-provides me with a Training they had who master the made without the
+provides me with a Training they had body of employees made without the

-good education and during their career time technical knowledge, resources to do
+- during their career time who master the resources to do

-and on what topics? experience, and so.
+good education and and on what topics? technical knowledge, so.

-professional Often Tueinia - ia · Thous is us -
+professional experience, and

-competences to Often Training is carried out without any training necessary to pursue the ends There is no training.
+competences to Often Training is training necessary to There is no

+- carried out without any pursue the ends training.
 Or

-perform my job? meaning that is not • access to
+perform my job? meaning that is not assigned functionally access to

-periorini iliy job: reflected in the assigned functionally Training.
+reflected in the in the framework of Training.

-trainees' functions and in the framework of
+trainees' functions and the staff performing

-the staff performing
+the stan perioriting

 needs. functions in the I must take time

-Directorate-General off on vacation t
+Directorate-General off on vacation to

 for Social be able to get

 Reintegration and Training.

 Prison Services.

+There are annual

-There are annua training maps (for prison guards an administrative staff) that later for various reasons (lack of means, resources, ect) end up not being completed.
+training maps (for prison guards and

+administrative

+staff) that later

+for various

+reasons (lack of

+means,

+resources, ect)

+end up not being

+completed.
 And

+when they are

+disseminated,

-when they are disseminated, they reach a reduced target population for
+they reach a

+reduced target population for

-those who are in need.
+those who are in

+need.

+need.

+Since 2007,

+where I am

+working, I have

+participated in 3

+training actions,

-Since 2007, where I am working, I have participated in 3 training actions, it is very few in
+it is very few in

-face of the realit of numbers that we have.
+face of the reality

+2 of numbers that

+we have.

 The professional

+entity does not

+help with

-entity does not help with Training.
-All the Training I did wa
+Training.
+All the

+Training I did was

-out of service, but the service
+out of service,

+but the service

 benefits from the